Migrate to Grav 2.0

 Grav 1.7 has had a remarkable run, but the platform has reached a natural inflection point.
 Grav 2.0 is the most significant evolution of the platform since its original launch, and it brings real, tangible benefits across the board.

-Admin 2.0 — a truly modern SPA admin
+Admin 2.0: a truly modern SPA admin

 The classic Grav admin has been completely replaced by Admin 2.0, a modern single-page application built on SvelteKit 5, Vite, and Tailwind CSS 4 utilizing the new Grav API plugin.
-It's fast, responsive, and built from the ground up to work seamlessly with Grav and it's existing plugin and theme ecosystem.
+It's fast, responsive, and built from the ground up to work seamlessly with Grav and its existing plugin and theme ecosystem.

 - Modern UI with thoughtful UX improvements throughout